myresidency/app/PRIVACY.md

 ## 10. International Data Transfers

-Since all data is stored locally on your device, there are typically no international data transfers.
-If you choose to use cloud backup services, data may be transferred according to your cloud provider's policies.
+Since all data is stored locally on your device, there are no international data transfers.

 ## 11. Data Protection Officer